 Human Resources Management (HRM) is a set of interrelated organizational functions and processes including staffing the organization, designing jobs and teams, training and developing skilled employees, assessing and rewarding employee performance, and maintaining and retaining employees.

 Today’s organizations realize their most powerful asset and competitive advantage is their people.
 To that end, great effort is taken to cultivate a better understanding and infrastructure for employees so that organizations can succeed.

 The function of human resources is ever-growing in its complexity and professionals in the human resources management field play a critical role in adding value to the strategic direction and culture of an organization.
 These professionals ensure organizations are effective and efficient when attracting, developing, retaining, and rewarding employees.

 Human Resources Management is an Interdisciplinary Program administered by the Department of Psychology.
 We do not offer a degree program (undergraduate or graduate) in Human Resources Management.
 We do offer a minor for current Waterloo degree students, and a diploma for post-degree or non-degree students.

-Students interested in employment or further education in the area of human resources management may wish to pursue a minor or diploma in HRM, as well as the Certified Human Resources Professional (CHRP) designation offered by the Human Resources Professional Association (HRPA).
-The nine courses currently required by HRPA for the coursework component of the CHRP designation are all available at Waterloo.
+Students interested in employment or further education in the area of human resources management may wish to pursue a minor or diploma in HRM, as well as the Certified Human Resources Leader (CHRL) designation or the Certified Human Resources Professional (CHRP) designation offered by the Human Resources Professionals Association (HRPA).
+The nine courses currently required by HRPA for the coursework component of the CHRL/CHRP designation are all available at Waterloo.